lauradragoi/lauracd/_posts/2020-10-09-top-10-non-tech-skills-software-engineer.md

 title:  "Top 10 Non-tech Skills You Need as a Software Engineer"
 ---

-*I’ve been working for 15 years as a software engineer at top tier tech companies and I’ve had to learn a much more diverse skill set than I could have originally imagined.
-For me, software engineering started out as the passion to build my own small apps or to solve algorithmic challenges during high-school.
+*I’ve been working for 15 years as a software engineer at top-tier tech companies and I’ve had to learn a much more diverse skill set than I could have originally imagined.
+For me, software engineering started as the passion to build small apps or to solve algorithmic challenges during high school.
 Little did I expect that those skills were only the tip of the iceberg in terms of what you need to know.*

 ## 1. Diligence